Skip to content

 Instar installs behavioral hooks that fire automatically through Claude Code’s hook system.
 These are structural guardrails — not suggestions.

-Claude Code supports two hook types:
+Claude Code supports four hook types that Instar uses:

 • PreToolUse (blocking) — Runs before a tool executes.
 Can block the action.